Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

-{While CFS referred to their I-I estimator $\widehat{\theta } _{T,H}^{CFS}(W)$ as a ``restricted " estimator, we dub our I-I estimator $\widehat{\theta }_{T,H}^{s}(W)$ an ``unrestricted" estimator since we follow the {original} score-based approach of GT {and} match against simulated data the score vector computed at the unrestricted estimator $\widehat{\beta }_{T}$. {Since} we have to resort to a quadratic approximation of the objective function around the unknown true value $\beta _{T}^{0}$, {a feasible version of this approach requires that we replace} $\beta _{T}^{0}$ by the constrained estimator $\hat{\beta}_{T}^{r}$.
-Since our ``unrestricted" I-I estimator $\widehat{\theta }_{T,H}^{s}(W)$ is asymptotically equivalent to the restricted I-I estimator $\widehat{\theta } _{T,H}^{CFS}(W)$, we will set the focus on the former.
-By doing so, we confirm the discussion {given in Section two that}, when it comes to the choice of the moments to match, we do not really care {about} constrained estimation of the auxiliary model.
-Moreover, inspection of (\ref{scoreus}) and (\ref{scoreCFS}) leads to the following comparison.
+Since our unrestricted I-I estimator $\widehat{\theta }_{T,H}^{s}(W)$ is asymptotically equivalent to the restricted I-I estimator $\widehat{\theta } _{T,H}^{CFS}(W)$, we will set the focus on the former.
+By doing so, we confirm the discussion {given earlier and in Section \ref{sec2}:} when it comes to the choice of the moments to match, we do not really care {about} constrained estimation of the auxiliary model.